ZsaZsa6/ZsaZsa6.github.io/_posts/2019-10-17-making_bread_and_coding.markdown

 ### ** It's all about the ingredients and the processes.**

-In bread-baking, quality ingredients are vital.
-Measuring each ingredient is essential.
-You can't really WING it!!
-Timing in the process, adding certain ingredients at a certain time is critical to the success of the bread.
-You can't rush the process.
+The quality of your ingredients are vital when you're baking bread, as is measuring each ingredient.
+You can't really wing it!
+Adding certain ingredients at the right time is critical to the success of the bread.
+You definitely can't rush the process!

 I have found the same thing to be true in coding!
 And I have to constantly remind myself: